Skip to main content

 IllegalStateException: serverUrl is required

-Either pass serverUrl() to the builder or set DOKIMOS_SERVER_URL environment variable.
+Pass serverUrl() to the builder, or set the DOKIMOS_SERVER_URL environment variable.

-The server has API key authentication enabled but:
+The server has API key authentication on, but one of these is true:

-Make sure that your DOKIMOS_API_KEY matches the server-side DOKIMOS_API_KEY environment variable.
+Make sure your DOKIMOS_API_KEY matches the server-side DOKIMOS_API_KEY environment variable.